jshiell/checkstyle-idea/README.md

 ## Version History

+* **5.24.0** Fixed: New version dialogue display is now tracked at application level.
-* **5.24.0** 5.24.0: New: Several versions of Checkstyle that have no reported compatibility options with newer versions have been dropped so as to reduce plugin size.
+* **5.24.0** New: Several versions of Checkstyle that have no reported compatibility options with newer versions have been dropped so as to reduce plugin size.
 * **5.24.0** New: Added Checkstyle 8.14, 8.16.
 * **5.23.0** New: Added Checkstyle 8.13.
 * **5.23.0** Fixed: Error highlighting should be better mapped to IDEA settings (#411).